Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: Experimental Methods

 Single crystals of RuO$_2$ were grown using the sublimation transport method \cite{paul2025growth,huang1982growth}.
 High-purity RuO$_2$ powder (99.95$\%$, Rare Metallic Ltd.) was placed in an alumina crucible and heated to 1250$^\circ$C under a continuous oxygen flow at 50 cm$^3$/min and the heater was turned off after 100 hrs.
 Single crystals formed in the lower temperature region at around 1000$^\circ$C and predominantly exhibit the (101) facets.
 The typical crystal dimensions were approximately \(5 \times 3 \times 1\sim2 \ \mathrm{mm}^3\) as shown in Fig. \ref{fig1} (b).
 The crystal planes were identified using x-ray Laue images as well as diffraction peaks of x-ray diffractometer (XRD).
 Powder x-ray diffraction was used to confirm the phase purity of the crystals.
 The lattice parameters at room temperature were determined as $a$ = 4.49 \AA \ and $c$ = 3.11 \AA \cite{paul2025growth}, consistent with previously reported values \cite{ryden1970electrical}.

-Specific heat was measured using a commercial calorimeter system with a helium-3 refrigerator option (Quantum Design, PPMS).
+For resistivity measurements, we used MPMS-XL (Quantum Design) with a self-designed transport probe.
+AC four-probe measurements were performed using a lock-in amplifier (Stanford Research Systems, SR830) with its internal oscillator.
+A low frequency of 17 Hz was chosen to suppress phase shifts, and an excitation current of 10 mA (rms) was used.
+The measurement technique is described in more detail in \cite{paul2025growth}.
+Specific heat was measured using a commercial calorimeter system with a helium-4 refrigerator (Quantum Design, PPMS).
 The thermometer was calibrated for each magnetic field used in this study.
-Magnetization was measured using a superconducting quantum interference device (SQUID) magnetometer (Quantum Design, MPMS-XL), For resistivity measurements, we also used MPMS-XL with a self-designed transport probe.
+Magnetization was measured using a superconducting quantum interference device (SQUID) magnetometer (Quantum Design, MPMS-XL),